-Rhode Island Reds (RIRs) are probably the most popular chickens in the U.S. However, Rhode Island Reds are not just popular in the U.S, they are popular throughout the world.
-They are one of the most easily recognized breeds, even for those unfamiliar with poultry. …
+The Rhode Island Red (RIR) is probably one of the most popular chicken breeds in the U.S. However, Rhode Island Reds are not just popular in the U.S, they are popular throughout the world.
+They are one of the most easily recognized breeds, even for those unfamiliar with poultry…

-The state they where first bred in… (I probably don’t need to mention this… but I will just for the record) Rhode Island.
-However, some of the breed’s development took place in Massachusetts as well (according to The Livestock Conservancy).
+The place they where first bred in… (I probably don’t need to mention this… but I will just for the record) Rhode Island, U.S. However, some of the breed’s development took place in Massachusetts as well (according to The Livestock Conservancy).

 Some of the breeds selected to create Rhode Island Reds where Malays, Javas, Shanghais and Leghorns (particularly the brown variety).

 The Rhode Island Red was first bred in the 1880s-1890s.
 However, it was not recognized as an official breed by the APA (American Poultry Association) until 1904.
 The Rose combed variety was not recognized by the APA until a year later.
 Presently, two sizes are recognized by the APA, Bantam (miniature) and Standard (full size).

 There are to varieties of Rhode Island Red that are recognized by the American Poultry Association.
 Those two varieties are Rose-combed and Single-combed.
 However, both varieties are clean legged (no feathers around the feet) and have yellow skin and legs/feet.

 There is only one true color variation of the Rhode Island ‘Red’.
 There are Rhode Island ‘Whites’ that are recognized by the APA.
 However, the Rhode Island White is somewhat different than the Rhode Island Red… Though they are very similar, they do differ in some aspects.
 Also, unlike Rhode Island Reds, Bantam variations of Rhode Island Whites are not yet recognized by the APA.